Common Reasons to Consider Migrating from Sage 500 to Sage Intacct

 2. Manual processes are reducing organizational effectiveness and profitability.

 Sage Intacct provides robust capabilities for automating key processes such as opportunity to cash, project accounting, and fund management that can facilitate automated processes and cost-effective growth.
+Sage Intacct is purpose-built for industries without distribution or manufacturing requirements.

 3. Multi-entity / location organizations need greater flexibility from their financial management software.